Keswick to Scale Force circuit

 Gear testing conclusions

 I was impressed with all the EDZ clothes that I used on this walk.
 I particularly loved the merino wool beanie hat, which I wore the whole time.
 It was thin enough to prevent my head from overheating but was lovely and warm.
 The neck tube was also worn for the whole trip.
-Both of these items fit better than anything else I own, and I will be taking them on every trip from now on.
+Both of these items fit better than similar items of other makes that I own, and I will be taking them on every trip from now on.

-The merino wool liner grip gloves were good given the low price, but they can’t compete with higher-priced windproof gloves.
+The merino wool liner grip gloves were good considering the low price.
 They work well as a liner glove with a waterproof mitt over them.
 The touch screen part of the glove worked well, and I could use my phone easily without removing the gloves.

 EDZ’s all climate boot socks were warm and comfortable, and did the job well.
 They didn’t smell too bad at the end of the trip either.
 I will be testing these over a longer trip to see how well they wear, but at the minute they are as good as any sock I’ve used.